 By default, all of the pages and links you create on your website are indexed as ‘follow’ by search bots and web crawlers.

 Whenever you want to redirect them, you’ll need a robot meta tag.

 This would be within the header and indicate this page doesn’t need to be indexed.

-It’s useful for syndicated and duplicate content that your customers/readers could use but you don’t want credit for in search indexes.
+It’s useful for syndicated and duplicate content that your customers/readers could use, but you don’t want credit in search indexes.